asood-life/into-the-wild/README.md

 <h3 id="usage">Usage</h3>
 <div>
-   Please fell free to explore the website using the following link: <a href="https://into-the-wild.onrender.com/">https://into-the-wild.onrender.com</a>
+   Please feel free to explore the website using the following link: <a href="https://into-the-wild.onrender.com/">into-the-wild.onrender.com</a>
 </div>
 <br>
 <div>